 Deputy is a scheduling and time management software that overall is well-rounded and time-efficient.
-Additionally, it easily integrates to other business systems; it integrates to more than 35 payroll, POS, and accounting programs.
+Additionally, it easily integrates with other business systems; it integrates with more than 35 payroll, POS, and accounting programs.
 Use Deputy to forecast sales traffic and schedule shifts automatically.

 Deputy has a few pricing plans: $2 per user per month for its Scheduling Only plan and either $3 or $4 per user per month for the Premium plan, which depends if you pay monthly or annually.

 Find the best staff scheduling software for your company